rage/programming-23/data/part-2/4-yksinkertainen-silmukka.md

 <sample-output>

-Please give me numbers.
+Please type in numbers.
 Type in 0 to finish.
 Number: **5**
 Number: **22**
 Number: **9**